Gardening in small spaces

 Even the smallest space can be a wildlife haven!

-Indeed, small gardens have their advantages.
+In fact, small gardens can even have their advantages.
 It is easier to design and maintain a small space and fewer plants are needed to create a colourful and pleasing effect.
 So, read on for some ideas on how to help wildlife in your mini garden!

 Use your boundaries